SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 10. PIP (Picture-In-Picture)

-(PIP) video effects allow you to overlay one video onto another, displaying both videos simultaneously.
+PIP footage is commonly overlayed one video onto another, displaying both videos simultaneously.

 For example, the interview here is use PIP effect.